 History of the School

-Charters School opened its doors on 23 April 1958 to just under 400 students.
+Charters School opened its doors on 23 April 1958 with just under 400 students.
 A service of dedication was held in the school hall on 17 December 1958 and the students were given an extra half-day’s holiday to mark the occasion.

 |1958 - School Opens on 23 April||1992- New purpose built library and Resource Centre opens|